mountaindust/Parasitoids/analytic/README.md

 expected data structures.
 This Pandas code should be pasted directly into Data_Import.py, which has been heavily commented to provide guidence on exactly what is needed where.
-Assuming everything is set up properly, Data_Import.py implements the LocInfo class which returns and object containing field data in a format that can be compared to model results through the Bayesian framework specified in Bayes_Run.py, which specifieds priors, runs the simulations, and does the MCMC sampling, and Bayes_funcs.py, which models data collection and parasitoid emergence based on the simulated population densities.
+Assuming everything is set up properly, Data_Import.py implements the LocInfo class which returns an object containing data in a format that can be compared to model results through the Bayesian framework specified in Bayes_Run.py (which specifies priors, runs the simulations, and does the MCMC sampling), Bayes_MAP.py (which also specifies priors and runs the simulations, but does so for maximum a posteriori or normal approximation estimates), and Bayes_funcs.py (which models data collection and parasitoid emergence based on the simulated population densities).

 Once everything is properly specified, MCMC samples can be taken by typing "python Bayes_Run.py" into a terminal.
 These samples will be saved to an hdf5